Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is he Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is he ae Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The | emeccare Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
+The = Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
 Program: Medicare Advantage
-Billing Code Rate!
-Methodolog}
+Billing Code | __Rate/ Methodolog)
-Inpatient Services Applicable Revenue Codes | Rate from CMS Medicare Per Diem Administrative Contractor letter multiplied by one hundred eight percent
+Inpatient Services Applicable Revenue Codes _ | Rate from CMS Medicare Per Diem Administrative Contractor letter multiplied by one hundred eight percent
-108%
+108%)
-Inpatient Skilled Nursing Type of Bill 18x with Rate from CMS Medicare Per Diem Services (Swing Bed) Applicable Revenue Codes | Administrative Contractor letter multiplied by one hundred percent (100%
+Inpatient Skilled Nursing Type of Bill 18x with Rate from CMS Medicare Per Diem Services (Swing Bed) Applicable Revenue Codes _ | Administrative Contractor letter multiplied by one hundred percent (100%)
 Outpatient Services Applicable Revenue Codes _ | Rate from CMS Medicare Per Service with Applicable Administrative Contractor
 CPT/HCPCS Codes letter multiplied by one hundred eight percent
-108%
+108%)
 Professional and Technical | Rev Code: 96x, 97x, 98x Medicare Drug Fee Per Service Services - Outpatient Schedule multiplied by one Method II hundred fifteen percent
-115%
+115%)
-Professional Services for Rev Code: 96x, 97x, 98x Medicare anesthesia Anesthesia - Outpatient conversion factor, Medicare Method II time units, and Medicare base units, multiplied by one hundred fifteen percent
+Professional Services for Rev Code: 96x, 97x, 98x Medicare anesthesia Anesthesia - Outpatient conversion factor, Medicare Method I! time units, and Medicare base units, multiplied by one hundred fifteen percent
-115%
+115%)
 Provider shall furnish Plan with a CMS Medicare Administrative Contractor letter at least once every twelve (12) months, within thirty (30) days of the date it receives the letter from its Medicare Administrative Contractor.
 Plan shall apply new per diems, percent of charge, and per visit rates to dates of service no later than sixty (60) days